code4recovery/12-step-meeting-list/readme.txt

 		'ASBI' => 'As Bill Sees It',
 	));

+Please note a few things about custom types:

-Be careful with the codes ("ASBI" in the above example) as this gives you the ability to replace existing types.
+1. Be careful with the codes ("ASBI" in the above example) as this gives you the ability to replace existing types.
-Note that custom meeting types will not be imported into the mobile app.
+1. Note that custom meeting types will not be imported into the mobile app.

-= Are there translations to other languages? = Currently no, but if someone will volunteer to help with the translating, we will add it.
+1. They are for searching.
+If you can't imagine yourself searching for a meeting this way, then it's probably not a type you need.
+Have you ever searched for a 90-minute-meeting?
+If not, then it's probably information that better belongs in the meeting notes.
+1. Don't add a type for the default, eg 'Hour Long Meeting' or 'Non-Smoking.'
+If you do that, then you have to be careful about tagging every single meeting in order to make the data complete.

 = The dropdowns aren't opening! =
 Most likely, this is because bootstrap is being included twice.
 You should add the following to your theme